pranphy/sampadak/README.md

 # Installation
-Simply clone this repository and put the location of  available `sampakak.py` in your path.
+Simply clone this repository and put the location of  executable `sampakak` in your path.

 # Usage